GWM Cannon vs LDV T60 MAX

 The Verdict

-The GWM Cannon takes 3 of 5 key spec categories.
+This is genuinely close.
+The GWM Cannon and LDV T60 MAX trade blows across the spec sheet, and neither runs away with an outright win.
 The GWM Cannon will save you roughly $29 a year in fuel.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.